 And that’s why it’s so important that we nurture these relationships.

 This is the first of two articles exploring ways we can tend to our close relationships, to ensure they remain strong and supportive.
 We begin with the relationship with a partner, spouse, or significant friend.

 Physical vs emotional intimacy

-When we think about intimate or close relationships, we often think of physical acts of intimacy – holding hands, cuddling, kissing, hugging and sex.
+When we think about intimate or close relationships, we often think of physical acts of intimacy – holding hands, cuddling, kissing, hugging and having sex.
 They’re an essential element in our romantic relationships.
-But we also need emotional intimacy for deeper connections with those we have, or hope to have a committed relationship with.
+But we also need emotional intimacy for deeper connections with those we have or hope to have a committed relationship with.

 Emotional intimacy involves each person opening up to the other, allowing their vulnerabilities to show, and sharing their deepest feelings and thoughts.
 To do this, each person needs to feel safe and supported to be themselves, ‘warts and all’.
 This level of intimacy takes time.
 And it requires open, honest communication and ongoing work.